-adi Group’s Commitment to Apprenticeships Praised by UK Prime Minister
+adi’s Commitment to Apprenticeships Praised by Prime Minister

 Prime Minister’s Question Time saw Theresa May shine the spotlight on Birmingham, as the importance of Apprenticeships were discussed.
 With bridging the UK skills gap high on the list of government priorities, attention was brought to the fact that annual investment in apprenticeships will double to nearly 2.5 billion by 2020.